-Right behind the pool, you will see a viewing platform where you can get an aerial perspective looking straight down into Cenote Oxman.
+Follow the stairs down towards the swimming pool and right behind the pool you will see a viewing platform where you can get an aerial perspective looking straight down into the cenote.

-If you keep on walking you will find a bar area where the showers are located and as with every cenote you are required to shower off before swimming in Oxman Cenote to remove any sunscreen, body oils or insect repellent from your body which helps to preserve the water inside.
+There are also freshwater showers here, and as with every cenote in Valladolid, it’s required to rinse off before swimming in Oxman Cenote to remove any sunscreen, body oils, or insect repellent from your body which helps to preserve the natural water inside.

-Next to the showers, you’ll see a small entrance to what looks like a tiny hut.
-This is, in fact, the start of the staircase which will bring you down into Cenote Oxman.
+Next to the showers is the official entrance to the cenote that looks like a tiny hut.
+Enter the hut and follow the narrow staircase which will bring you down into the cenote.

 WHAT TO EXPECT AT CENOTE OXMAN